Mazatech/amanithsvg-website/_docs/tut/004-tut-unity-game-example.md

 # Unity game example

 In this tutorial, we will create a simple prototype of a memory-like game, using Unity and the relative [AmanithSVG binding API]({{site.url}}/docs/binding/004-unity.html).
+The example explained in this chapter is implemented in the [game scene](https://github.com/Mazatech/amanithsvg-sdk/blob/master/examples/unity/Assets/SVGAssets/Scenes/game.unity)

 ---